hiulit/Sassy-Gridlover/README.md

 $MAJOR_TWELFTH: 3;
 $DOUBLE_OCTAVE: 4;

-// Default font size.
+/// Default font size.
-// Don't change it ever!
+/// Don't change it ever!
 $SGL_DEFAULT_FONT_SIZE: 16;

-// Configurable variables.
+/// Configurable variables.
-// Ok...
+/// Ok...
 You can change these variables! :D
-// Although I'd encourage you not to change them directly here.
+/// Although I'd encourage you not to change them directly here.
-// I'd rather declare them in your `_config.scss` or the like.
+/// I'd rather declare them in your `_variables.scss`, `_config.scss` or the like.

 /// Enables/disables **Debug mode** (`true`/`false`).
 ///
 /// Outputs background lines imitating a notebook's sheet.
 ///
-/// Place it in your own `_variables.scss`, `_config.scss` or the like.
+/// Declare it in your own `_variables.scss`, `_config.scss` or the like.
 /// Basically, it must be declared before the `@import "sassy-gridlover"`.
 ///
 /// @example scss